 - Connect to your Office 365 / target Exchange Server using the PowerShell, execute the following cmdlet and include the results (the cmdlet obtains mailbox statistics):

 - Go to this third-party website and start the Internet connection speed test, take a screenshot of the results.

 - Export ALL diagnostic files of the program (Go to: Help, Log Files and then navigate up one level).
 Compress all folders, except for the Cache directory, to a .zip file before sending them to CodeTwo.
 Your files are located in the following directory:

 - Export all your .config files located in the main installation folder (simply copy/paste them somewhere and zip before sending to CodeTwo).
 By default, the installation folder is:

 - In the case of problems with migration of particular items, please provide examples of failing items in .msg files or .pst archives.

 We need to get an exemplary item exported from the source server as well as from the target server so we can compare their properties.
-When connected to Exchange on-premises, please use the MFCMAPI tool to export to .msg; when connected to an IMAP server (e.g. Google Apps) or Office 365, you can drag items from Outlook onto your desktop to save as .msg.
+When connected to Exchange on-premises, please use the MFCMAPI tool to export to .msg; when connected to an IMAP server (e.g. Google Workspace [formerly G Suite]) or Office 365, you can drag items from Outlook onto your desktop to save as .msg.

-- Compress all files (screenshots, log files, settings) into a single .zip file.
+- Compress all files (screenshots, log files, settings) into a single .zip file (Fig. 1.).

-- Send all the files requested above and the environment description to CodeTwo.
+- Use our file upload form to send the files and environment description to CodeTwo.